Welcome To

 The Brazos Crossing Pipe Band

-Proudly based in Waco, Texas, we are a newly formed pipe and drum ensemble of passionate players and learners dedicated to bringing the powerful, stirring sounds of the Great Highland Bagpipes and traditional drumming to Central Texas.
+Proudly based in Waco, Texas, we are a newly formed pipe and drum ensemble of passionate players and learners dedicated to bringing the powerful, stirring sounds of the Great Highland Bagpipe and traditional drumming to Central Texas.

-From vibrant parades and Highland Games to weddings, ceremonies, and community celebrations, we hope to blend authentic Scottish tradition and culture with energetic performances that engage audiences of all ages.
-Whether you're a long time fan of the bagpipes or are discovering their magic for the first time, our band is excited to share this unique musical heritage right here in the Heart of Texas.
+From vibrant parades and highland games to weddings, ceremonies, and community celebrations, we hope to blend authentic Scottish tradition and culture with energetic performances that engage audiences of all ages.
+Whether you’re a long time fan of the bagpipes or are discovering their magic for the first time, our band is excited to share this unique musical heritage right here in the Heart of Texas!

 Seeking Players